-The FED expects to continue buying treasuries at the current pace and inflation to increase by 1.2% this year – half the year before.
+The FED expects to continue buying treasuries at the current pace and The rise in prices for goods and services, resulting in the deterioration of a currency’s purchasi... to increase by 1.2% this year – half the year before.

 Yesterday’s CPI for May settled at 0.1% YoY – a third the month before, but May’s mortgage applications increased by 9.3%, after May’s 3.9% contraction.